 Cockatiel bites can break the skin and cause bleeding.
-Cockatiels won’t bite without reason, however.
+Cockatiels won’t bite without reason, though.
 A bird’s natural instinct when provoked or threatened is to fly away.
 If they feel like they can’t escape, their last defense will be to bite.

 Why Do Cockatiels Hiss Or Scream?

-Cockatiels hiss or scream when they are frightened, distressed, irritated, or moody from breeding hormones.
+Cockatiels hiss or scream when frightened, distressed, irritated, or moody from breeding hormones.
 If your cockatiel is hissing, leave it alone until it calms down.
 If your cockatiel is frightened, you can try talking to it in soothing tones.